cy15196/ParaviewForQtDev/README.md

 # ParaviewForQtDev
-Paraview SDK for Qt , windows 7 and 10
+Paraview SDK for Qt , support windows 7 and 10 for now